Sudan Tribune: Plural news and views on Sudan

 His delegation includes defence, justice, religious affairs, and youth and sports ministers.

-In his detailed article, Hudson mentioned one of the sticky matters that US officials avoid to speak about publicly related to judgments against the Sudanese government for its support of the terrorist bombings of the USS Cole in 2000 and the US embassy bombings in Nairobi, Kenya and Dar es Salaam, Tanzania in 1998.
+In his detailed article, Hudson mentioned one of the sticky matters that US officials avoid to speak about publicly related to court rulings against the Sudanese government for its support of the terrorist bombings of the USS Cole in 2000 and the US embassy bombings in Nairobi, Kenya and Dar es Salaam, Tanzania in 1998.

 So before Sudan removal from the blacklist, Hamdok government has to pay over $300 million only for the victims of the attack on USS Cole and $2.1 billion in damages to American families of victims of the 1998 embassy bombings.